porsche-design-system/porsche-design-system/packages/components/src/components/form/text-field-wrapper/text-field-wrapper.examples.md

 <Playground :markup="typeSearchWithLocateAction" :config="config"></Playground>

+## type="search" with locate action and loading

+On top of `actionIcon="locate"` it is possible to put the component into a loading state via `actionLoading="true"`.

+<Playground :markup="typeSearchWithLocateActionAndLoading" :config="config"></Playground>

 ## Validation states

 The `p-text-field-wrapper` component supports the visualisation of inline validation.
 The `message` and `input` is